 The Resistance is at its last legs as they prepare for one last stand against the First Order.
 Making things worse is the return of Emperor Palpatine, whose schemes could change the course of the conflict.
 Holy shit, the story in this film is a mess.
 First off, the pacing in this film is super wonky.
 This is especially true in the first third, which is just a wild goose chase for a few MacGuffins that doesn’t give you enough room to breathe and take in the character moments.
 If you’re someone who liked The Last Jedi, you’ll be disappointed in The Rise Of Skywalker as they either don’t follow up elements that were established or just straight-up retcons them.
 It’s like either J.J.
 Abrams wanted to do his own thing that was completely different from what Rian Johnson did.
 On another note, the writer of this film is Chris Terrio, who wrote Batman v.
 Superman and Justice League.
 That explains a lot.
 Yeah, he wrote Argo, which won a bunch of Oscars, but that’s different.

 I will say this: the acting in this movie for the most part is pretty good.
 I like the interactions between Rey (Daisy Ridley), Finn (John Boyega), and Poe Dameron (Oscar Isaac).
 I wished we had more moments of these three together in the entire sequel trilogy.
 I didn’t like the way their arcs concluded, though, and there are a lot of missed opportunities.
 A lot of fans were hoping that Finn and Poe would become a couple and I support that idea.
 The foundation was set up in The Force Awakens with how they interacted and it would be a big deal for this huge franchise to have an LGBT+ couple that are main characters.
-But because Disney are cowards who bow to China, that isn’t happening and the only LGBT+ representation you get in this film happens in a blink-and-you’ll-miss-it kiss between two unnamed background characters at the end.
+But because Disney are cowards, that isn’t happening and the only LGBT+ representation you get in this film happens in a blink-and-you’ll-miss-it kiss between two unnamed background characters at the end.
 Of course, you’ll have the basement-dwelling hobgoblins who’ll whine about “forced diversity” and “keep your politics out of my space wizard movies with space Nazis,” but they’re in the minority.
 Anyways, another disappointment is how the film handled Finn.
 He has an interesting backstory as a stormtrooper who defected from the First Order and eventually joined the Resistance.
 He comes across another former stormtrooper Jannah (Naomi Ackie).
 Wouldn’t it be cool if he and Jannah convinced a bunch of stormtroopers to break away from the First Order?
 Instead, Finn just bickers with Poe and is constantly calling out Rey’s name.
 There’s also a scene where the gang are sinking into quicksand and Finn wants to tell Rey something, but it never comes to fruition.
 Most of us thought that he was gonna confess his love to her, but J.J.
 Abrams revealed in a Q+A that Finn was trying to tell her he was Force sensitive.
 Okay.
 Poe is the same hotheaded jackass that he was in the beginning of The Last Jedi, rendering the development he had in that movie completely pointless.
 Plus, we learn more about his past and how he used to be a spice runner.
 Rey continues her Jedi training under Leia and she learns how to use the Force to heal, which I am fine with since it goes along with the Jedi philosophy of pacifism.
 Speaking of Leia, I think they handled all of the Leia stuff pretty tastefully, which is difficult to do since they planned a bigger role for her that’s been sidelined due to Carrie Fisher’s passing.
 I liked Chewbacca (though I didn’t like the fakeout they pulled by making us believe that he died) and I liked C-3PO.
 It’s also good to see Billy Dee Williams as Lando again, even though he didn’t have much to do.
 Speaking of people who didn’t have much to do, they did Rose Tico (Kelly Marie Tran) dirty in this film.
 She was a major part of The Last Jedi thanks to the Canto Bight subplot which people didn’t like, but I, personally, thought it was good development for Finn, but they turned her into another background character.
 That is a crime that shows why caving to all the people who complained nonstop about The Last Jedi is a bad idea.

 Kylo Ren is one of the best parts of the sequel trilogy and Adam Driver kills it every time.
 His scenes with Rey are excellent and shows great chemistry.
 Despite that, I didn’t like how they concluded his story.
 They pulled a redemption arc for Kylo despite subverting that in the previous two films.
 They shouldn’t have done that because that just makes him another Darth Vader and we’ve already seen that story before.
 It’d be more unique if Kylo stayed a villain throughout because that would show that not everyone can be saved.
 You should try to save as many people as you can, but people can only be saved if they want to be saved and Kylo Ren did not want to be saved.
 He only became good when Leia died and he becomes Ben Solo again.
 He dies saving Rey’s life at the end, but before that, they share a kiss and I hated it.
 They should not be a couple and all of the ReyLo shippers can fight me on that.
 General Hux gets the short end of the stick as he’s revealed to be a spy giving information to the Resistance before getting shot, not because he’s a good guy, but because he wanted to stick it to Kylo Ren.
 It comes out of nowhere, but you gotta love self-destructive infighting within Nazis, real or fictional.
 Oh, and Emperor Palpatine is back.
 Ian McDarmid does a pretty good job portraying the Sith Lord, but his inclusion feels like a last-minute addition and it’s used for one of the dumbest plot twists in Star Wars history.